Manila and Bangkok are both gateways to tropical paradise, and exciting cities in their own right.

 My comparison of Bangkok vs. Manila

 There's no question that Bangkok wins in terms of infrastructure, and it's arguably a better travel value.
-However, Manila is more accessible to most Westerns due to prevalent English speaking, is slightly less hot, and has particularly interesting colonial architecture.
+However, Manila has higher English prevalence, is slightly less hot, and has particularly interesting colonial architecture.
 Both are affordable destinations with almost every amenity you can imagine, including (in)famous nightlife.

 For a closer look, I'll use some public stats plus my own experience in both cities to offer some insights on their relative size, prices, traffic, and overall quality of life.